microsoft/AzureBot/docs/DeveloperSetup.md

 If you would like to contribute to the Azure Bot or run it on your own environment, these instructions will help you get set up.

-The solution was created using [Visual Studio 2015 Update 2](https://www.visualstudio.com/en-us/news/vs2015-update2-vs.aspx).
+This solution was created using [Visual Studio 2015 Update 2](https://www.visualstudio.com/en-us/news/vs2015-update2-vs.aspx).
 It was built with the [Microsoft Bot framework](http://docs.botframework.com/) and the [Microsoft Bot Builder C# SDK](http://docs.botframework.com/sdkreference/csharp/).
 It uses the [Azure Resource Manager Nuget package](https://www.nuget.org/packages/Microsoft.Azure.Management.ResourceManager) and other Azure packages.

 Here are the steps you need to follow:<br>
 1. [LUIS Model (Optional)](#luis)<br>